newsteinking/High_pythondocinter/docs/source/chapter0.rst

   Python Intermediate Curriculm

                         by sean
-   Base on  Python : Journey form Novice to Expert
+   Base on  Beginning Python  From Novice to Professional
 .. image:: ./img/chapter0_1.png

 .. _default_args: